chaimaeazg/GENAI-BOOTCAMP/sentence-constructor/chatgpt/prompt.md

 - Provide us a table of vocablary
 - provide words in their dictionary form, student needs to figure out conjugations and tenses
 - provide a possible sentence structure
+- If the student makes an attempt, interpret their reading so they can see what they actually said
+- Ensure there are no repeats
+- If there is more than one version of a word, show the most common example.

 ## Formating Instructions